 - Topical Skin Care

 Our bodies don’t do well when we eat foods laced with chemicals and the same goes for skin care.
-Use chemical-free products on your skin, such as the range available at Twenty8.
+Use chemical-free products on your skin, and always look for sneaky worded vegetable oils in the ingredients such as ‘grapeseed oil.’

 Bentonite clay is also good at drawing out toxins.
 Mix it with a histamine-lowering cultured yogurt or kefir (such as those available at Kultured Wellness), or some apple cider vinegar, apply it to your skin and leave for 20 minutes.
 You could also add a spoonful to your bath with a drop of apple cider vinegar.
 This will help change the pH of your skin.
 Microbes create a pH they love – this bath will create an environment they don’t thrive in, resulting in improved skin.